When Normality Tests Detect Equilibrium Distributions of Finite N-Body Systems: Simulation Results: Statistical Power Contour Plots

 The statistical power of five different goodness-of-fit tests was analyzed as a function of the distribution parameter $N$ and the sample size $n$.
-The results are visualized as 3D surface plots in Figure~\ref{fig:power_surfaces}, where the height of the surface (z-axis) represents the statistical power in percent.
+The results are visualized as contour plots in Figure~\ref{fig:power_surfaces}.

-As shown in Figure~\ref{fig:power_surfaces}, the power surfaces for the Jarque-Bera test (Figure~\ref{fig:jb_power}) and the Shapiro-Wilk test (Figure~\ref{fig:sw_power}) are substantially higher overall than for the other tests.
+As shown in Figure~\ref{fig:power_surfaces}, the power contours for the Jarque--Bera test (Figure~\ref{fig:jb_power}) and the Shapiro--Wilk test (Figure~\ref{fig:sw_power}) are substantially higher overall than for the other tests.

-Figure~\ref{fig:N20_power} complements the two-parameter surfaces by fixing \(N=20\), where the equilibrium law is already close to Gaussian, and sweeping the sample size \(n\) over five decades.
-The curves make two points explicit.
-First, the ECDF-based diagnostics (KS, AD, CvM) remain below \(30\%\) until \(n\sim5000\), showing that shape–based departures are hard to detect in the near-Gaussian regime.
-Second, the moment-based Jarque–Bera and Shapiro–Wilk tests exceed \(95\%\) power with only a few thousand observations, confirming that skewness and kurtosis provide a far stronger signal of finite-size effects than the global CDF shape.
+Figure~\ref{fig:N20_power} complements the two-parameter surfaces by fixing \(N = 20\), where the equilibrium law is already close to Gaussian, and sweeping the sample size \(n\) over nearly five decades.
+The curves reveal two points.
+First, the ECDF-based diagnostics (KS, AD, CvM) stay below \(30\%\) power until \(n \approx \num{5000}\), confirming that shape-based departures are hard to detect in this near-Gaussian regime.
+Second, the tests sensitive to moment deviations---the Jarque--Bera and Shapiro--Wilk tests---surpass \(95\%\) power with only a few thousand observations, demonstrating that kurtosis provides a far stronger signal of finite-size effects than the global CDF shape.
+A black dashed heuristic curve traces the theoretical detection limit.